BrunoSilva077/Polaroid-Store/README.md

 ### Usage

-Once the application is running, open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the Tic Tac Toe app.
+Once the application is running, open your browser and navigate to [http://localhost:5173](http://localhost:5173) to view the Polaroid store app.

 ### Folder Structure